morhendos/tenis-del-parque/docs/AREAS_MAP_REFACTORING_PLAN.md

 ## 📝 Lessons Learned
 - Phase 1: Extracting utilities was straightforward and immediately reduced file size
 - Constants centralization makes configuration much easier to manage
+- Phase 2: UI component extraction significantly improved code organization
+- Memoization on components will help with performance in large datasets

 ## 🎉 Success Criteria
 - [x] Phase 1 utilities extracted and working
+- [x] Phase 2 UI components extracted and integrated
 - [ ] All functionality preserved
 - [ ] No component over 200 lines
 - [ ] All utilities have unit tests